Massive fire breaks out at Perth hotel, leaving three dead

 Story highlights

-Two people residing in neighbouring flats along with hotel guests were evacuated and the area was cordoned off by the police, appealing to people to avoid the area.
+Two people residing in neighbouring flats along with hotel guests were evacuated and the area was cordoned off by the police who appealed the people to avoid the area.
 Around eleven people were provided medical help at the scene of the incident by the Scottish Ambulance Service.

-Two people residing in neighbouring flats along with hotel guests were evacuated and the area was cordoned off by the police, appealing to people to avoid the area.
+Two people residing in neighbouring flats along with hotel guests were evacuated and the area was cordoned off by the police who appealed the people to avoid the area.
 Around eleven people were provided medical help at the scene of the incident by the Scottish Ambulance Service.

 Three people were killed in a massive fire that broke out inside a Perth hotel.
 The authorities called emergency services which included 60 firefighters, 21 ambulance crews and nine fire trucks to the New County Hotel on County Place at around 05:10 am (local time).

-Two people residing in neighbouring flats along with hotel guests were evacuated and the area was cordoned off by the police, appealing to people to avoid the area.
+Two people residing in neighbouring flats along with hotel guests were evacuated and the area was cordoned off by the police who appealed the people to avoid the area.
 Around eleven people were provided medical help at the scene of the incident by the Scottish Ambulance Service.

 This shocking video shows flames shooting from the window of the New County Hotel in Perth.— The Courier (@thecourieruk) January 2, 2023